wayscript/wsx_tools/services/sendgrid/send_email_form/README.md

 A Sendgrid account / API Token

 ## Setup:
+### Create a Lair
+Lairs are preconfigured environments hosted by WayScript.
+To create a Lair, signin to wayscript and click " + New Lair."

 ### Upload files:
 Download from GitHub and upload to WSX the files within send_email_form Your file directory inside your lair should look like this: